rc2dev/fyodor/README.md

 # Fyodor

-Convert your Amazon Kindle highlights and notes into markdown files.
+Convert your Amazon Kindle highlights, notes and bookmarks into markdown files.

 ## What is it about
-This application parses `My Clippings.txt` from your Kindle and generates a markdown file for each book/document.
-This way, the highlights and notes for the books you read are conveniently stored and easily managed.
+This application parses `My Clippings.txt` from your Kindle and generates a markdown file for each book/document, in the format `#{Author} - #{Title}.md`.
+This way, your annotations on the books you read are conveniently stored and easily managed.

 Unlike other similar applications, this tries to be locale agnostic, so it should work no matter language you are using.